AndreevNikita/NetBinSerializer/README.md

 * to read base type in bytes use `[var_type] read+[var_type]()`
 * you can write objects by `void writeUnknown(object)`, but it's no reason to use this method.
 You should always know serializable/deserializable object's type

-So SerializeStream can work with other Arrays and Collections types, but it's better to use Serializer.serialize and Serializer.deserialize methods for difficult types
+Also SerializeStream can work with other Arrays and Collections types, but it's better to use Serializer.serialize and Serializer.deserialize methods for difficult types
 Write and read other types methods:
 * `void writeArray(Array)` / `Array readArray(Type)` with generic analogs
 * `void writeCollectionObject(object)` / `object readCollectionObject(Type)`